eclipxe13/CfdiUtils/README.md

 ## PHP Support

 This library is compatible with PHP versions 7.0 and above.
-Please, try to use the full potential of the language.
+Please, try to use the full potential of the language like type declarations.

 ## Contributing